Wound Care & Lymphedema Treatment

 Wound Care in Patients with Lymphedema

 There are several possible treatments for wounds in patients whose vascular and/or lymphatic function is impaired.
 While there are a variety of medical and surgical curative treatments for venous insufficiency, chronic lymphedema is incurable.
 There are, however, several ways of treating lymphedema to keep it from worsening.
-They include compression, with support garments or devices, and elevation of the affected limb.
-Such treatments are important because untreated lymphedema can result in decreased function and mobility of the affected area, and may lead to serious infection.
+They include compression, with support garments or devices, elevation of the affected limb and correcting the underlying cause such as venous insufficiency.
+Such treatments are important because untreated lymphedema can result in decreased function and mobility of the affected area, and may lead to serious infection and swelling.
 To avoid infection, patients with lymphedema need to be especially mindful of hygiene, and avoid situations that might result in injuries.

 Once a wound occurs in a patient with lymphedema and possible vascular concerns, treatment includes the following: